 Once you enable it, you’ll be able to access the news sitemap global options inside Rank Math.
 You’ll find them under Rank Math > Sitemap Settings > News Sitemap.
-Here are all the options that you should see inside the settings.

 Important Note: We change the Schema to

-NewsArticle for all posts/pages you have marked as “News” even if they are set to
+NewsArticle for all posts/pages, you have marked as “News” even if they are set to

 BlogPosting in the